Wednesday, 2 January 2019

 Architecturally, there is little to see: a few – and often indistinct - banks and ditches from the Iron Age and the remains of the tower.
 In the last few years, the tower has been excavated and consolidated and the pool below the tower has been cleared of debris – no doubt to embellish the site for visitors.
 From what I could see on my visit, the structures appear all to be all of dry stone wall construction.

-It is hard to say whether the main tower was ever completed (which in a strange way supports the legend).
-Although the foundations are impressive, it seems strange that so little survives beyond about six feet in height.
-Considering the isolated location – and comparing it with much more accessible sites such as Ewloe, or even the unrestored courtyard and tower at Dolwydellan – it seems strange that not more survives.
+It is hard to say whether the main tower was ever completed.
+Although the foundations are impressive, it is odd that so little survives beyond about six feet in height.
+Considering the isolated location – and comparing it with much more accessible sites such as Ewloe, or even the unrestored courtyard and tower at Dolwydellan – the lack of substantial remains above ground is singular indeed.

-However, on a misty day, with Welsh mizzle and a gentle breeze, it is perhaps best that so little remains.
+On a misty day, with Welsh mizzle and a gentle breeze, perhaps it is best that this is so.
 With gnarled trees dressed richly in lichens and with droplets rippling the pool below, there is surely no place in Wales, perhaps the whole of Britain, as evocative as this.
 No visitor centre required – it is a magical place and best left as such.
+Vortigern and Ambrosius are here in spirit as well as myth.

 Have your name printed in my new translation of King Arthur